 Deliver meals for Meals on Wheels.
 Because so many who normally deliver Meals on Wheels in our community are in the vulnerable population (older or immune-compromised folks), many of these volunteers have had to stop delivering right now.
 There is a desperate need for volunteers to deliver Meals on Wheels beginning in June.
 You can deliver on your own or have a partner in the car to help you (which is ideal).
 You'd be a blessing to so many older residents of our community who would not only receive a healthy meal but also a friendly hello and a smile from someone who cares.
 To volunteer or get more info, call Babbs Douglas at Direct Services at 706-327-5208.

-Sew fabric masks for healthcare workers and ER patients, OR cut fabric for others to sew.
+Sew fabric masks for healthcare workers, ER patients & other community members, OR cut fabric for others to sew.
 (We have had direct requests to us from assisted living facilities and from hospital personnel.)
 We have fabric at Pierce Chapel ready for you to pick up and sew or ready for you to pick up and cut and return for others to sew.
 (Cutting fabric for others to sew is a huge help because it's time-consuming.)
 There are labeled bins outside Pierce Chapel's east doors (facing Blackmon Road, under the porte cochere) which contain fabric and instructions.
 Put finished masks in the labeled bin, or pick up fabric to take home to cut and return.
 Contact Michelle at email@example.com if you have questions.